Schools

 About This Role

-The circuit overseer is an experienced elder appointed by the branch to travel among the congregations in a circuit — typically 15 to 20 congregations.
-He and his wife visit each congregation twice a year, spending a week with each one to encourage, train, and support the local elders and publishers.
+The circuit overseer is an experienced elder appointed by the branch to travel among the congregations in a circuit, typically 15 to 20 congregations.
+He and his wife visit each congregation twice a year, spending a week at a time with each one to encourage and support the local publishers.

 The circuit overseer role is full-time service in the truest sense.
-He and his wife simplify their lives to travel and pour themselves into the spiritual welfare of the brothers and sisters in their circuit.
-It's a deeply rewarding, relationship-rich life of service.
+He and his wife don't have a permanent home of their own; they simplify their lives for the traveling work and pour themselves out to help their brothers and sisters.
+Despite the sacrifices, it's a deeply rewarding assignment full of blessings!

 What to Expect at the Booth

-• Hear from a circuit overseer (or his wife) about what the life is really like
+• Hear from a circuit overseer (or his wife) about what the life is like

-• Understand the schedule — how visits work and how they live on the road
+• Understand their schedule — learn how visits work and how they live on the road

 • Find out how young brothers can start working toward this goal